Mordecai Spector: Life and works

 Spector was very close to fellow Yiddish authors Sholem Aleichem and I. L. Peretz, who were also active in Warsaw.
 In early August 1899 (according to N. Mayzil), Spector and Peretz were arrested together "because of their presence at illegal meetings of labor revolutionaries".

-Over the years, Spector contributed to a multitude of Yiddish newspapers and anthologies: Der Fraynd, Hilf, Der Yid (Krakow 1899–1902, in which he published, among others, his short stories Kalikes, A streik von Kapzunem - A strike of the poor, Brilen - Eyeglasses), Di Yidishe Folkstseitung (The Jewish Newspaper) and its supplement Froyen-velt, Ladies' World (1902-1903 with Dr. Kh.
+Over the years, Spector contributed to a multitude of Yiddish newspapers and anthologies: Der Fraynd, Hilf, Der Yid (Kraków 1899–1902, in which he published, among others, his short stories Kalikes, A streik von Kapzunem - A strike of the poor, Brilen - Eyeglasses), Di Yidishe Folkstseitung (The Jewish Newspaper) and its supplement Froyen-velt, Ladies' World (1902-1903 with Dr. Kh.
 D. Hurvits), Moment, Tog, Veg, Die Zeit (Vilnius 1906), Freytag (Warsaw 1907), Undzer Lebn (1907–1909 with Sch.
 Hochberg), Di naye velt (from 1909, later merged with Warsaw's Moment), and others.
 Spector was extremely productive, and was the only Yiddish author of his generation to be able to live entirely off of his writing.

 As World War I began and the German army started marching on Warsaw, Spector moved to Odessa (1914) where he continued his literary work, which made him famous all across Europe.
 Although information about his first marriage is scarce, it is known that in this period he remarried with a sister of his friend and fellow author David Pinski's wife.
 As the war progressed and the 1917 Russian Revolution began, life conditions became extremely harsh and Spector's health worsened.
 In 1920, Spector and his second wife escaped Ukraine and travelled through Romania, Hungary, Yugoslavia, Italy, Switzerland, and France to make their way to a ferry to the United States.
 During their travel, local Jewish communities enthusiastically welcomed Spector as a great author.

 Spectors reached New York in the fall of 1921, and Spector continued working in the literary and journalistic field.
 In particular, he published numerous short stories, feuilletons, and reportages in the Yidishes Tageblat, including Von jener velt, Soides, Der Groisser Jakhsen, Helden fun der Zat, Yidishe Studenten, Varblondzete, Dem Apikoires vab.

 Legacy

 In his last few years in New York, Spector published Geshikhten auf Brazlav as well as his autobiography Mayn Lebn (My Life), published posthumously in 1927, which is believed to have great literary, historical, and cultural value.
-Spector died in New York in 1925.
+Spector died in New York on 15 March 1925.
 He was credited as an "excellent observer of reality", and his works reproduce the colloquial speech of Jewish families in everyday situations.
 He was also considered "a pioneer of Yiddish folklore and of Yiddish writing for children", and he was one among the first Yiddish authors to collect and publish Jewish proverbs and sayings.